gphoton-tools/ggui/docs/source/using_ggui.rst

     git clone https://github.com/gphoton-tools/ggui.git
     pip install ./ggui

+.. _ggui_target_catalog:

 gGui Target Catalog
 ===================
 gGui ingests a list of targets and associated paths to data products.

 To create this file, you can use our ``make_param`` utility.
 Alternatively, you can write this file yourself.
 This file is written in the YAML standard and expects the following format:
 ::

     <Target Name>